GitTools/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

 RedirectFrom: docs/yaml/index.html
 ---

-GitReleaseManager configuration can be controlled using a GitReleaseManager.yaml file, which is typically stored at the root of your project.
+GitReleaseManager configuration can be controlled using a configuration file, which is typically stored at the root of your project.

 GitReleaseManager ships with the following default set of configuration (i.e.